 Parking - Parking is free!
 Park in our parking lot located adjacent to the Botanical Gardens or on the South Park Ring Road.
 Accessible parking is available in our parking lot and directly behind the conservatory near our accessible rear entrance.

-Photography Policy - All visitors with an E-ticket are welcome and encouraged to take photos of the plants, take selfies, and capture the memories of their visit to the Botanical Gardens!
+General Visitor Photography - Visitors are welcome and encouraged to take photos of the plants, take selfies with their phones, and capture casual and impromptu moments at the Botanical Gardens.
 Tripods and stands are not permitted.
-For professional modeled photo sessions, please click here to inquire.
+Click here to find out more.

 Monday - 10am-4pm

 Friday - 10am-4pm

 Sunday - 10am-4pm

 Special Hours and Closings 2023

 March 3, Closed 10am-4pm, Open 6pm-9:30pm for Orchids After Dark

 November 23- Closed